-This Island Studies and Sustainability works to establish and expand academic and research programmes on Small Island Developing States (SIDS) and Sub-National Island Jurisdictions (SNIJs).
+The UNESCO Chair in Island Studies and Sustainability works to establish and expand academic and research programmes on Small Island Developing States (SIDS) and Sub-National Island Jurisdictions (SNIJs).
 It operates from the premise that SIDS and SNIJs are innovative, entrepreneurial, and connected, as opposed to vulnerable, lacking, and isolated.